 There are no alarm warning signs

 I’m afraid of home alarm systems.
-Burglars won’t risk breaking-in if they see multiple alarm company signs.
-I know most home alarms are probably not set, but I won’t risk getting caught unless I can see through the window that the green-light on the alarm keypad is telling me that it’s disarmed.
+Burglars won’t risk breaking in if they see multiple alarm company signs.
+I know most home alarms are probably not set, but I won’t risk getting caught unless I can see through the window that the green light on the alarm keypad is telling me that it’s disarmed.

 There’s no dog protecting your home

 Dogs are a problem for me.
-Burglars especially don’t like large noisy dogs that will attract attention or bite me.
+Burglars especially don’t like large noisy dogs that will attract attention or bite them.
 I believe the warning sign on the fence that says, “Beware of Dog.”
 Just to be sure, I’ll knock on the door first and listen for a dog to appear.

 Your neighbors are not alert for burglars

 In your neighborhood, I feel invisible.
 No one pays attention to me.
 I’ll always avoid confrontation.
-If I attract the attention of a nosy neighbor I’ll move-on especially if they stare at me or ask what I’m doing.
+If I attract the attention of a nosy neighbor I’ll move on especially if they stare at me or ask what I’m doing.

 I know you’re on vacation

-Home burglars see newspapers and mail piled up; door-knob flyers not removed; virgin snow in the driveway or walkway; trash not curbed on pickup day; porch lights on 24-hours, but no lights turned on inside.
+Home burglars see newspapers and mail piled up; door-knob flyers not removed; virgin snow in the driveway or walkway; trash not curbed on pickup day; porch lights on 24 hours, but no lights turned on inside.
 I can pick the best time of day, take my time, and search for anything of value.
 You probably won’t be back for days to report the burglary so I have a greater window of time to safely sell your stuff.

 - As your burglar, I want to thank you for this easy opportunity to ransack your home.

-- If you don’t upgrade your home security, I’ll come back in a few months to pick-up the brand-new things you purchased to replace the stolen items.
+- If you don’t upgrade your home security, I’ll come back in a few months to pick up the brand-new things you purchased to replace the stolen items.

 - This list was created from actual interviews of convicted burglars